“How’d you come up with this???”

 Pandemonium reigned supreme until one gringo, apparently the Remediation Team Leader, strode into the unit, parting the sea and making his way directly to me.

-Coolly, in English, Team Leader asked me where the water was coming from.
+Ever so coolly, Team Leader asked me where the water was coming from.

 “The ceiling!”
 I exclaimed, throwing my arms open and upward towards a heaven I was now unsure actually existed.